Alumni Hall (Providence): History

 Alumni Hall was built in 1955 to suit the needs of the men's basketball program, under the direction of then-college president Rev. Robert J. Slavin, O.P.
 The team had previously played either off-campus or in a small gymnasium in the basement of Bishop Harkins Hall (a space which would later become the Blackfriars Theatre).
 It was dedicated to those alumni who had fought in World War II.

 For its first seventeen years, it was the home of the burgeoning men's basketball program, which won the 1961 and 1963 NIT championships under coach Joe Mullaney.
 In 1972, the men's team moved to the new Providence Civic Center downtown, which later became the Dunkin' Donuts Center.
 In 2001, the gymnasium was named the Mullaney Gymnasium in honor of Mullaney.

 In 1974, the women's basketball team began playing there, where they currently reside.
 The gymnasium has hosted several Women's NIT games throughout its tenure, as well as the 1983 (inaugural) and 1993 Big East women's basketball tournaments.

 On October 31, 2009, the men's basketball team played an exhibition game against Merrimack, its first game in Alumni Hall since January 22, 1978, an exhibition game against the Soviet national basketball team.

 Until 2012, the arena sat 2,620 fans.
 Bleacher seating was available on the main level, with theater seating in the upper level.
 When the men's team played there, Alumni Hall's upper level was traditionally reserved for season ticket holders while the bleacher seating was generally filled with students.

-On February 21, 2018, the second half of a Providence-Seton Hall game was played at Alumni Hall the following day after the court at the Dunkin' Donuts Center had slippery conditions due to the ice underneath the court, used for Providence Bruins games, melting.
+On February 21, 2018, the final 13:03 of the second half in a Providence-Seton Hall men's game was played at Alumni Hall the following day after the court at the Dunkin' Donuts Center had slippery conditions due to the ice underneath the court, used for Providence Bruins games, melting.
 With Alumni Hall only seating 2,620 fans, and the Dunkin' Donuts Center seating 11,000+, only students and staff were allowed to attend the game.

 In 2020, the Providence Friars announced they would play all home games at Alumni Hall with zero spectators.
 This was due to the Dunkin' Donuts Center becoming a testing site during the COVID-19 pandemic.
 It would mark the first time the Friars would play all home games at Alumni Hall since 1972.

 The gymnasium underwent renovations in 2012, removing the bleacher seating in favor of theater seating throughout the lower level, reducing the capacity for basketball to 1,854.
 Video boards were also installed, while the gymnasium became air-conditioned for the first time in its history.